Navid200/xDrip/docs/Dexcom/G7_Grace.md

 You can opt to use each sensor for the full 10.5 days instead of 10.
 To do this, if you start a sensor at 7:00 AM, you must start the next one at 7:00 PM.
 This means you’ll alternate between starting sensors in the morning and evening.
 Using each sensor for 10.5 days, 9 sensors will last you a total of 94.5 days.

 3- Presoak
 You can insert your new sensor while the old one is still operational.
 For example, you might insert your new sensor at 7:00 AM but keep the old sensor active until 7:00 PM.
 This way, when the old sensor stops working, the new sensor will have already been active for several hours.
-Since readings from a new sensor can be unstable initially, this method helps you avoid unreliable readings by having the old sensor in use while the new one "warms up".
+Since readings from a new sensor can be unstable initially, this method helps you avoid unreliable readings by having the old sensor in use while the new one becomes more stable.
 <br/>

 How you use the extra 12 hours is up to you.